HexaCoreRepo/Modern-6/README.md

 ### What do I do if it downloads as a folder?

-Everything except for step 6.
+Follow every step in order, but skip step 6.